Reposted from 2021.

 Nor have the dioceses shown much leadership.
 To her credit, +Shannon MacVean-Brown has shown herself willing to tackle the issue head-on, albeit after quite a delay.
 And EDOW is showing a willingness to pull the plug on failing parishes.
 But the rest of the church lumbers along, doing the same old, same old, with some even saying “well, everything dies.”
 That is true, but it’s a given when the patient is denied essential medical care.
 Yes, that would be TEC.

 In short, larges swaths of the church have decided they prefer to die, rather than change.
 And many of those are locked in a time-warp, where women are second-class citizens, blacks don’t worship with us “because they want to be with their own kind,” and priests are somehow little mini-monarch demi-gods who rule over their parishes from on high.

 Meanwhile, the idea of developing a written church growth plan is incomprehensible, and no one considers what would happen if, for example, a church van were purchased to help the elderly, those who don’t drive, or who can’t afford to drive, to get to church.
-Nor should one assume that this sort of racism correlates with conservative parishes — there are plenty of progressive churches that would never dream of actually helping the disadvantaged or homeless get to church.
+Nor should one assume that this sort of indifference correlates with conservative parishes — there are plenty of progressive churches that would never dream of actually helping the disadvantaged or homeless get to church.

 So, as we brace ourselves for some really ugly numbers, we need to face two additional troubling facts: 1) Many of the changes wrought by the pandemic are permanent.
 2) The Episcopal Church no longer has the courage to report the hard numbers.
 In other words, the church is so dysfunctional it can’t even call a spade a spade.